-Since Akeeba Ticket System 2.4.1 we allow -under certain conditions- Guest users to file tickets.
-Guest users, in Joomla! lingo, are visitors who are not logged in, i.e. they do not have a user account yet.
+Akeeba Ticket System allows, under certain conditions, Guest users to file tickets.
+Guest users is Joomla! lingo for site visitors who are not logged in, i.e. they do not have a user account yet.
 Please make sure you understand the "How does this feature work?" section below before trying to use this feature.
 It tells you how this feature works and which settings, in ATS and Joomla! itself, will conflict with it and make it not work as you think it should.

 If you do not want this feature, you don't need to do anything.
 Guest tickets will only be allowed if you set up one or more ATS categories to allow Guest users to create tickets.